Artist's Statement: Library

 And know the place for the first time.

-Throughout the exhibit, to point us back toward a cycle of exploration, I presented paradoxical ideas.
+Throughout this exhibit, to point us back toward a cycle of exploration, I presented paradoxical ideas.
 Scholars believe that in ancient Egypt, when the Edwin Smith papyrus was written, the same content was recopied many times, spanning 200 to 300 years, and this means that the methods of diagnosing and treating patients did not change significantly.
 Only fifteen years after the sequencing of the human genome was completed in 2003, we’re talking about precision medicine.
 During recent decades, science, medicine, and technology have been moving at an exponential speed.
 How do we begin to comprehend a world which moves at this super-fast speed?
-For me, it was by looking back to see where we started, and in understanding that progress is never a straight line.
+For me, it was by looking back to see where we began, and in understanding that progress is never a straight line.